 If you would like to heat it up in your pot instead of the double boiler, no problem.
 I do still recommend adding the chilled heavy cream at the end to stop the cooking to make sure your residual heat doesn’t overcook your base.

-Get your free printable grocery list for this Best Custard Base for Ice Cream recipe HERE.
+Get your free printable grocery list for this Custard Ice Cream recipe HERE.

 Practice Makes Perfect

 If you would like to try some homemade ice cream recipes made with a delicious custard base, here are some I recommend: